yueliu1999/DCRN/README.md

     <a href="https://aaai.org/Conferences/AAAI-22/" alt="Conference">
         <img src="https://img.shields.io/badge/AAAI'22-brightgreen" /></a>
 </p>
-An official source code for paper \"**Deep Graph Clustering via Dual Correlation Reduction**\'', accepted by AAAI 2022.
+An official source code for paper **Deep Graph Clustering via Dual Correlation Reduction**, accepted by AAAI 2022.
 Any communications or issues are welcomed.
 Please contact yueliu19990731@163.com.
 If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:

 -------------